 Nitrates in a Shrimp Tank

-As a shrimp keeper, understanding the role and impact of nitrates in your shrimp tankOpens in a new tab. is paramount to the health and survival of your little crustacean buddies.
+As a shrimp keeper, understanding the role and impact of nitrates in your shrimp tank is paramount to the health and survival of your little crustacean buddies.
 But first, let’s break down what nitrates are and how they end up in your tank.

-Nitrates are a natural byproduct of the nitrogen cycleOpens in a new tab., a vital biological process that occurs in all aquatic environments.
+Nitrates are a natural byproduct of the nitrogen cycle, a vital biological process that occurs in all aquatic environments.
 In this cycle, the waste products from your shrimp and any fish in the tank—primarily in the form of ammonia—are broken down by beneficial bacteria into less toxic substances, namely nitrites and then nitrates.

 While nitrates are the least harmful of these three substances, they can still threaten your shrimp if their concentration gets too high.
 It’s a common misconception among many new shrimp keepers that frequent water changes are the only solution to this problem.
 But while water changes can help dilute nitrate levels, they’re not the only or even the best solution.